infracost/docs/docs/getting_started.md

 The key is saved in `~/.config/infracost/credentials.yml`.

 ### 3. Run it
-As mentioned in our FAQ, no cloud credentials or secrets are sent to the API.
 Infracost does not make any changes to your Terraform state or cloud resources.
 Run Infracost using our example Terraform project to see how it works:

 ```shell
 git clone https://github.com/infracost/example-terraform.git